24.03.2026

 IRC Partners accepts a maximum of 10 new strategic partners per quarter, by application only.
 This selectivity ensures every developer in an IRC engagement receives the focused attention that a $10M+ institutional raise requires.

-What is the biggest source of equity loss in a real estate capital raise?
+What is the biggest source of equity loss in a capital raise?

-How does the advisory firm's compensation model affect how much equity I keep?
+How does the advisor compensation model affect my equity?

-Can I raise $10M-$100M in institutional capital without a fund structure?
+Can I raise institutional capital without a fund structure?

-What is the difference between a placement agent and an equity-aligned capital advisor for real estate?
+What is the difference between a placement agent and an equity-aligned advisor?

-What GP co-investment percentage do institutional LPs require in 2026?
+What GP co-investment percentage do institutional LPs require?

 How do tiered promote structures protect developer equity?